 Have you encountered unexpected tax consequences due to a tax planning error?
-In some cases you may be able to obtain a rectification (i.e. correction) order from a provincial court that will correct the document or instrument giving rise to the unintended tax consequences.
-Once such an order is obtained, the Canada Revenue Agency (“CRA”) will be bound by the provincial court’s decision.
+In some cases our experienced Toronto tax lawyers may be able to obtain a rectification (i.e. correction) order from a provincial court that will correct the document or instrument giving rise to the unintended tax consequences.
+Once such an order is obtained, the Canada Revenue Agency ("CRA") will be bound by the provincial court’s decision.

 A rectification order is an equitable remedy used to correct a document that, as a consequence of an error, does not reflect the parties’ original intention.
 It is a feature of Anglo-Canadian contract law, and has particular significance for undoing tax-planning errors in some cases.

 Since it is an "equitable" remedy, tracing its roots to the courts of equity, it can only be decided by certain provincial courts that have the proper jurisdiction.
 Thus, this remedy could not be issued by the Tax Court of Canada.